NoridelHerron/NoridelHerron/README.md

 - Control Unit
 - Hazard Detection Unit
 - Forwarding Unit
+- Integrated the decoder, register file, control and hazard logic in ID_Stage
+- Integrated the forwarding unit and ALUs in EX_Stage

 🔜 Upcoming:

-- Integration of decoder, register file, control and hazard logic
-- Verilog-to-VHDL wrapper for compatibility
+- IF Stage

+🌐 I’m currently collaborating with contributors from multiple countries on this project, fostering a diverse and supportive learning environment.

 ---

+# LearnToBuildCPU – Refactor Project – In Progress (June 2025)
+A community-focused refactoring of my original pipelined CPU project to make it more modular, well-documented, and beginner-friendly.
+This project features both VHDL and Verilog implementations and is designed to help others learn CPU architecture by contributing or studying the code.

+Key goals:
+- Simplify modules while keeping architecture accurate
+- Provide dual-language support (VHDL and Verilog)
+- Encourage learning by contribution (even for beginners!)
+- Assign clear, self-contained tasks for contributors

+🌐 I’m working with contributors from around the world to build an educational CPU design resource — the kind of hands-on project I wish I had when I was starting out.

 ### 🔹 [Pipelined RISC-V CPU in VHDL](https://github.com/NoridelHerron/Pipelined-RISC-V-CPU-in-VHDL-From-Scratch-to-Simulation) – Completed (June 2025)
-My first complete CPU design using Harvard architecture and a traditional 5-stage pipeline.
-Key control and data hazards are handled via dedicated detection logic and resolved through stalling and forwarding.
+This project serves as the **baseline** architecture for my **LearnToBuildCPU project**, providing a fully functional and verified starting point for learners and contributors.
+It uses **Harvard architecture** and a traditional 5-stage pipeline.
+Key control and **data hazards** are handled via dedicated detection logic and resolved through **stalling and forwarding**.
 Also includes **jump and branch support**.

 **Key Features:**
 - Instruction fetch, decode, execute, memory, and writeback pipeline stages